taikedz/bash-builder/README.md

 main "$@"
 ```

+Limitations:

-This relies on the host having `bash-libs` installed and accessible to the user.
+* This relies on the host having `bash-libs` installed and accessible to the user.
+* Cannot be used on scripts using `std/this.sh-->this:bindir` or anything relying on the location of `$0` (the running script itself)

 ### `bashdoc`